 This is bear country so carry bear spray and be bear aware especially as they’ll start to move around now that spring has arrived.
 And at night – listen for the hooting of an owl.
 We heard as screech owl on and off for several hours.

 On this trip John and I didn’t have time to do the 8 km return hike to Siffleur Falls.
 But if you’ve got a pair of icers, its one you can knock off in most seasons.
+It’s well worth the effort to see the frozen falls in winter.
 Read about my experience a few winters ago here.

 You won’t find fancy restaurants in Nordegg but the Nordegg Canteen – has brought city tastes to the town.
 Enjoy a cold prairie salad with Saskatoon berry chicken sausage and a delicious side of prairie sunshine dressing.
 See photo below.
 It was so good!
 Follow up with a home-baked donut or one of their other treats.
 In summer grab a picnic table and enjoy a hamburger and ice cream cone with a view of the mountains.
 It was crazy busy last summer once the word got out, so you might have a bit of a wait.

 You’ll also find the Nordegg Miner’s Café (temporarily closed) offering soups and pies along with salads and sandwiches in the Nordegg Museum Building.

 Where can you stay in Nordegg, Alberta?